 If your website has been recently updated, you are operating in the Drupal 9 (SiteNow) content management system.
 Drupal 9 (SiteNow) allows users to build high-quality websites quickly that are reliably hosted, secure, and supported.
 If you are currently using Drupal 9 (SiteNow), you can browse this library of documented guides to help answer questions or troubleshoot issues as you manage your website.

 CLAS is working to migrate all of its website proprieties out of Drupal 7 and into Drupal 9 (SiteNow).
 If your website is still in Drupal 7, use this Drupal Guide to help answer questions or trouble shoot issues with your current website.
-A guide is also available for lab websites in the Drupal content system.
+A guide is also available on for lab websites in the Drupal 7 content system.